Selflender logo Back to Data & Guides

 If you’ll be in the market for a new (or new to you) car soon, it’s a good idea to check your credit score so you’ll know what to expect when you apply for a car loan.

-There are several ways to check your credit report for free.
+There are several ways to check your credit score for free.
 Many credit card companies, banks and other lenders have started providing credit scores for their customers.
 If your financial institution provides this service, check your most recent statement, or access your credit score online by logging into your account.

 However, the credit score you see may not be the credit score your auto lender will use.